2023 Most Popular Mental & Social Health Services Associate Degree Trade Schools in the Middle Atlantic Region

 Read full report on Mental & Social Health Services at Community College of Baltimore County

-Delaware Technical Community College - Terry did quite well in this year’s ranking of the most popular places for mental & social health services students to get a associate degree.
-It came in at #7 on the list.
-Located in the small city of Dover, Delaware Tech is a public college with a fairly large student population.
+Delaware Technical Community College - Terry landed the #7 spot in the 2023 rankings for the most popular associate degree mental & social health services programs.
+Located in the city of Dover, Delaware Tech is a public school with a fairly large student population.

 Of the 17 students majoring in mental health services at Delaware Tech, 12% are male and 88% are female.